 It’s worth knowing that a lot of freelancers were using online tools like Zoom before the pandemic hit to communicate with clients who may not be based in their locality.

-They’ll know how to handle a Zoom interview, so all you need to do is make sure you prepare well on your end.
+They’ll know how to handle online interviews, so all you need to do is make sure you prepare well on your end.

 2. Finding a way to communicate effectively